ericmikkelsen/important-sunflower/content/Cat Tales/care-and-feeding.md

 background_style = "style5"
 layout = "page"
-subtitle = "Tips for diet and weight management for your feline friends." title = "Care and Feeding"
+subtitle = "Tips for diet and weight management for your feline friends." title = "Cat Tales - Care and Feeding"

 +++
 Like anyone, kitties love a good treat.
 But what should they actually eat?
 We’re all familiar with the iconic imagery of a cat lapping at a bowl of cream or milk, or with a freshly caught rodent or bird gripped in its jaws.
 But what foods are forbidden, versus acceptable?
 Ho do we keep our kitties healthy and happy from a dietary perspective?